PaulWheatcroft/CarpBuzz/README.md

 <img src="static/images/clone-string.png" style="margin: 0;">

 You can find the clone string for the repository in Code button above the project’s files.
-Most IDE application have a GUI interface for cloning a GitHub repository from this string.
+Most IDE applications have a GUI interface for cloning a GitHub repository from this string.
 For instance in VS Code:

 <img src="static/images/vs-clone1.png" style="margin: 0;"><br>